Hardvan/NPTEL-Data-Science-for-Engineers/8_Week/1_intro.md

 ## Lecture 1: K-Nearst Neighbors (kNN)

-- **Non-parametric method** (means no assumptions about the data)
+- **Supervised learning algorithm**: training data is labeled
-- **Lazy learning algorithm** where all computation is deferred until classification
+- **Non-parametric method**: no assumptions about the data
-- **Instace-based learning algorithm** where the function is approximated locally
+- **Lazy learning algorithm**: all computation is deferred until classification
-- **Supervised learning algorithm** where the training data is labeled
+- **Instance-based learning algorithm**: the function is approximated locally
-- **Majority voting algorithm** where the class label is assigned to the majority of the k nearest neighbors
+- **Majority voting algorithm**: the class label is assigned to the majority of the k nearest neighbors

 ### Why kNN?